Travel and Reentry into the U.S.

 Due to COVID-19, the travel restrictions can change and could affect your flight, including any connecting flights you might have.
-Foreign nationals traveling into the US will need to present poof of vaccination and a negative COVID-19 test.
+Foreign nationals traveling into the US will need to present poof of vaccination.
+For testing and documentation requirements to board your plane, please contact your airline company.
 For more information, please reference the COVID-19 frequently asked questions.
 Please contact ISSS if you have any specific questions before traveling.

 It is important to make sure you have all the information and documents you need before you depart the U.S. It is much harder to prepare for reentry from outside of the U.S. and while you are traveling.
 Read below for what is needed when traveling and contact ISSS with any additional questions.